ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 The PyTorch open-source tensor library provides support for using NHWC Batchnorm with MIOpen.
 In addition to Batchnorm, NHWC support is also available for convolution and other MIOpen features.

-NHWC Batchnorm support in MIOpen can be used in a PyTorch environment using ROCm version 7.0 or later.
+NHWC Batchnorm support in MIOpen can be used in a PyTorch environment using ROCm 7.0 or later.
 This configuration supports 2D and 3D NHWC Batchnorm.
 1D Batchnorm is not applicable to the NHWC format.

 PyTorch branch support
 ------------------------

 The ``ROCm/pytorch`` PyTorch images support NHWC Batchnorm.
-ROCm version 7.0 or later is required.
+ROCm 7.0 or later is required.
 The following PyTorch branches support the NHWC Batchnorm feature:

 *  `release/2.6 <https://github.com/ROCm/pytorch/tree/release/2.6>`_